habuka036/wakame-vdc-wiki/meta/Meta.md

 On the left side of the pipe, ("|" is the pipe), is what is displayed on the page.
 On the right side of the pipe is the name of the page or external link.

-(The first example renders well in the ReText markdown Editor)
 ## Fenced Code Blocks
 Just wrap your code blocks in ` ``` `.
 (Blank lines might be necessary between adjacent code blocks)